 Where some of the above-mentioned platforms list the property and do all the work to ensure it gets bookings, you’re very much on your own with Airbnb.
 If you’re ready to get your home-sharing journey started, you can find more information over at Airbnb’s website.

 As you can see, you’re pretty spoilt for choice when it comes to choosing your sharing platform.
-The ones I’ve mentioned are just a few of the thousands of available platforms you could list with!
-As a host, you need to take the time to figure out what exactly you want to offer and who you want to offer it too.
+The ones we’ve mentioned are just a few of the thousands of available platforms to list with!
+As a host, take time to figure out what exactly you want to offer and who you want to offer it too.

 Your requirements are just as important as the guests when it comes to ensuring you’re completely happy with how your property is being used.